siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/gitlab-generic-packages/README.md

 **Platform Support:**

-This plug-in is supported to run on all operating systems that are supported by the IBM® UrbanCode™ Deploy agent, including z/OS with UNIX System Services.
+This plug-in is supported to run on all operating systems that are supported by the IBM® DevOps Deploy agent, including z/OS with UNIX System Services.

 ### Available Steps